MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical.md

 ::: moniker-end

 Read this article to learn how to create logical networks in System Center - Virtual Machine Manager (VMM)

 ::: moniker range="sc-vmm-2019"

 >[!NOTE]
-> For information about logical networks in VMM 2019 UR1, [see this article](network-logical-ur1.md).
+> For information about logical networks in VMM 2019 UR1 and later, [see this article](network-logical-ur1.md).

 ::: moniker-end

 You have different types of networks in your organization, including corporate networks, management networks, and others.
 In VMM each of these networks is defined as a logical network.
 Logical networks are logical objects that mirror your physicals networks.